soren4k/Architectural-GAN-Comparison/README.md

 # Architectural-GAN-Comparison
 An empirical comparison of DC-GAN and WGAN-GP for generating architectural images

-This repository contains the source code for the empirical comparison of DC-GAN and WGAN-GP for architectural image generation.

 ## Structure
 - `/src`: Contains the Python scripts for the model architectures.